Roberta, Amanda & Sarah

 Sarah: The Central Coast is a melting pot of coastal lifestyle, creativity and community, and acted as the ideal base to launch a grassroots sustainability movement.

-What's a typical day for the women of Take 3 for the Sea?
+What's a typical day for the founders of Take 3 for the Sea?

 Roberta: There is no such thing as a ‘typical day’ for Take 3.
 Our days can involve anything – computers, clean-ups, classrooms.
 One can be cleaning up the beaches in the morning and, just for a little spice, throw in a turtle rescue with Australian Seabird Rescue; meeting with politicians and then writing a grant, or presenting to a school in the afternoon.